OSGeo/grass/SECURITY.md

 ## Supported Versions

-Please refer to our [Release Schedule](https://grass.osgeo.org/about/roadmap/) for details on which versions are currently supported.
+Please refer to our [Roadmap](https://grass.osgeo.org/about/roadmap/) for details on which versions are currently supported.

 ## Security Measures